Customer Data and GDPR

 Depending on the regions in which a you operate your store, GDPR and other privacy laws may require explicit visitor consent before any data collection occurs.
 Shoplift makes it easy for merchants to stay compliant out of the box.

-• If consent is granted, Shoplift collects anonymized event data to run and measure experiment performance.
+• If analytics consent is granted, Shoplift collects anonymized event data to run and measure experiment performance.

 This process is seamless, meaning that merchants can focus on running their business without worrying about GDPR compliance.